reviczky/northumbria/modules/governance/report.md

 The more risk is accepted the greater the profits can be, but on the counterside, the losses as well. \par

 Generally, in order to look at the different approaches for data classification, risk assessment, risk evaluation and risk impact and the output of a risk treatment plan in order to assure information assurance, it has to be looked at what methodologies, frameworks and industry standards are available alongside with the organisations current implementation.
 For that, the research focused on the \infull{NIST} and \infull{ISF} with elements of the currently implemented \infull{COBIT} framework.
-From this a specific methodology was developed, modifying and adjusting the found tools and techniques to suit and align to the enterprise's needs. \par
+From this a specific methodology was developed, modifying and adjusting the found tools and techniques to suit and align to the enterprise's needs.
+Information security and enterprise architecture are playing a big role in the implementation fo these frameworks. \par

 \blank[line]